by Texas Homesteader ~

 Your idea of a perfect life may be similar to ours, or it may be completely different.
 Figure out what speaks to your heart & start taking steps now to make it happen.

 Maybe you want to take control of your own kitchen and start providing for your own family.
-If you have a small patch of earth you can plant herbs or veggies.
+If you have a small patch of earth you can plant herbs or a few veggies.

-Even if you don’t, container gardening is a small-scale way to get your hands in the earth and provide for yourself and your family, and it feels wonderful.
+Even if you don’t have room for a full-blown garden, container gardening is a small-scale way to get your hands in the earth and provide fresh food for yourself and your family.
+And it feels wonderful.

 Or how about learning to make your favorite cookies from scratch.
 Heck mix up a triple batch and scoop the leftover dough into raw dough buttons for the freezer for quick-baking homemade cookie deliciousness sometime down the road.